TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/intercosm.md

 ## Overview

 An intercosm holds the minimum [significant state](significant_state) required to run an interactive simulation of the game.
-An [author](author) has complete control over its content.
+An [author](author) has complete control over its contents.

 ## File formats

-An intercosm can currently be read or written in two different ways:
+An intercosm can currently be read or written to disk in two different ways:

 - As an ``.int`` file, which contains a binary representation of the content, native to the machine that the intercosm was created on.
 	- **Purpose:** to have a lightning-fast format for manipulation of files while they are still being worked on.